PaddlePaddle/PaddleDetection/docs/MODEL_ZOO.md

 randomly color distortion, randomly cropping, randomly expansion, randomly interpolation method, randomly flippling.
 YOLO v3 used randomly reshaped minibatch in training, inferences can be performed on different image sizes with the same model weights, and we provided evaluation results of image size 608/416/320 above.
 Deformable conv is added on stage 5 of backbone.
+- YOLO v3 enhanced model improves the precision to 43.2 involved with deformable conv, dropblock and IoU loss.
+See more details in [YOLOv3_ENHANCEMENT](./featured_model/YOLOv3_ENHANCEMENT.md)

 ### RetinaNet